-If you lived in Norway instead of United States, you would:
+If you moved to Norway from the United States, you would:

 LIVE 2 YEARS LONGER

 NORWAY (81.60 years life expectancy)

 In United States, you (on average) will live to approximately 79.56.

 In Norway, the average life expectancy is 81.60.

 UNITED STATES (12,186 kWh per capita)

 In United States, electricity consumption use is 12,186 kWh per capita.

 In Norway, it is 23,486 kWh per capita.

 BE 83.3% LESS LIKELY TO BE LIVING WITH AIDS